Armored Fleet Dairugger XV: Galveston Empire

 Teles' father and Internal Secretary of the Galveston Empire.
-The Galveston supreme command holds Tes responsible for the ongoing riots in the country and dismisses him of his position upon Teles' return.
+The Galveston supreme command holds Tess responsible for the ongoing riots in the country and dismisses him of his position upon Teles' return.
 In episode 34, upon his reinstatement in the government, he urges Teles to follow Emperor Corsair's orders to destroy the Earth fleet.
-By episode 51, Tes sides with his son and the resistance forces against the government.
-Once the empire falls, Tes offers to meet with Captain Asimov to negotiate the safe migration of his people to a new planet.
-Socrat Tes is named after the Greek philosopher Socrates.
+By episode 51, Tess sides with his son and the resistance forces against the government.
+Once the empire falls, Tess offers to meet with Captain Asimov to negotiate the safe migration of his people to a new planet.
+Tess Socrat is named after the Greek philosopher Socrates.